johanpadilla/livefrontappmovies/README.md

 ## Environment Variables

 To run this project, you will need to create a file named `secret.properties` file into the root project and add the following environment variables.
-Ask for the token to the recruiter.
+Ask for the values to the recruiter.

 `ACCESS_TOKEN=""`
 `API_URL=""`